spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

   <li>Optionally, turn on the Pod Disruption Budget (PDB) </li>
   </ol>

-4. Click Update now.
+4. Click **Update now**.
 After the update is complete, an entry will be displayed in the Updates History list.

 >**Note**: An auto-update should take only a few seconds.